Nizami Street: History

-In 1880, two two-storeyed residential houses (Nizami 52 and 54), which bases geometry of the street, one of the main highways of the city, was constructed at the right side of the street, between Prachechnaya and Mariinskaya Streets.
+In 1880, two two-storey residential houses (Nizami 52 and 54), which helped define the geometry and spatial layout of the street, were constructed at the right side of the street, between Prachechnaya and Mariinskaya Streets.

-In 1888, a photo-studio of A.Mishon was located on this street, in “Imperial” hotel.
-And photo-studio of other photographer, David Rostamyan, was located in a two-storeyed mansion on the corner of Torgovaya and Mariinskaya Streets.
-Numerous small wares shops, groceries, confectioner's shops and florists, and also the most prestigious hotels of the city – “Bolshaya Moskovskaya”, “Imperial”, “London” and “Severnie nomera” were in this part of the city.
+In 1888, a photo studio of A. Mishon was located on this street in the “Imperial” hotel.
+Another photography studio, owned by David Rostamyan, was located in a two-storey mansion on the corner of Torgovaya and Mariinskaya Streets.
+Numerous small shops, groceries, confectioner's shops and florists, and some of the most prestigious hotels of the city – “Bolshaya Moskovskaya”, “Imperial”, “London” and “Severnie Nomera” – were located in this part of the city.

-In 1896, a three-storeyed apartment house (Nizami 79) was built on the corner of Prachechnaya Street (later Gogol, now Mardanov Qardashlari Street) by architect I.V.Edel, by the order of oil magnate Murtuza Mukhtarov and in 1910, a new storey was added to it by architect Jozef Ploshko and it obtained a half-circled concept of a façade and a circled concept of a cupola.
-Millionaire Haji Rajabli's house, now “Vatan” cinema (Nizami 75,77) was constructed on the left side of Torgovaya, between Mariinskaya and Prachechnaya Streets.
-On the opposite side was a building possessed by Mirza Taghiyev, a merchant from Shamakhi, where was located a popular shop of German confectioner Zeitz.
+In 1896, a three-storey apartment house (Nizami 79) was built on the corner of Prachechnaya Street (later Gogol, now Mardanov Qardashlari Street) by architect I.V.
+Edel, for the oil magnate Murtuza Mukhtarov.
+In 1910, a new storey was added by architect Jozef Ploshko, giving the building a semi-circular façade and a circular dome.

+Millionaire Haji Rajabli's house, now the “Vatan” cinema (Nizami 75, 77) was constructed on the left side of Torgovaya between Mariinskaya and Prachechnaya Streets.
+On the opposite side was a building owned by Mirza Taghiyev, a merchant from Shamakhi, where a popular shop belonging to the German confectioner Zeitz was located.

-In 1899, a one-storeyed building of “Baku branch of Russian Imperial technical union” (Nizami 115), where one of the buildings of the Azerbaijan State Oil Academy is located, was built on Millionnaya Street (later Darwin, Voroshilov Streets, now Fikret Amirov Street).
-A building for the Rothschild brothers, where their office was located, and later, in 1918 and 1920s the consulate of the Netherlands (Nizami 20) was located in this house, was built on the corner of Persidskaya Street (later Polukhina, now Nurtuza Mukhtarov Street) by the project of civil engineer K.B.Surkevich.
+In 1899, a one-storey building of the “Baku branch of Russian Imperial Technical Union” (Nizami 115) was built on Millionnaya Street (later Darwin, Voroshilov Streets, now Fikret Amirov Street).
+Today, one of the buildings of the Azerbaijan State Oil Academy is located there.
+An office building for the Rothschild brothers (Nizami 20) was built on the corner of Persidskaya Street (later Polukhina, now Nurtuza Mukhtarov Street) according to designs by civil engineer K.B.
+Surkevich.
+In 1918 and the 1920s, the consulate of the Netherlands was located in this house.

-In 1902, a two-storeyed residential house was built on the corner of Vokzalnaya Street by the architect I.V.Edel.
+In 1902, a two-storey residential house was built on the corner of Vokzalnaya Street by the architect I.V.
+Edel.
 In the 1960s, the third storey was added to the building.

-In 1904, a mill was constructed on the intersection with Vokzalnaya Street (now Pushkin Street), for one of the influential people of that time, millionaire and philanthropist Haji Zeynalabdin Taghiyev.
+In 1904, a mill was constructed at the intersection with Vokzalnaya Street (now Pushkin Street) for millionaire and philanthropist Haji Zeynalabdin Taghiyev.

-In 1910, a synagogue building, where the State Theatre of Song named after Rashid Behbudov (Nizami 76) is located, was constructed by the project of architect J.V.Goslavskiy, on the south-eastern intersection of Torgovaya and Kaspiyskaya Streets (later Schmidt, now Rashid Behbudov Streets).
+In 1910, a synagogue building, where the State Theatre of Song named after Rashid Behbudov (Nizami 76) is now located, was constructed according to the design of architect J.V.
+Goslavskiy at the south-eastern intersection of Torgovaya and Kaspiyskaya Streets (later Schmidt, now Rashid Behbudov Street).